-As these notes were compiled based on a direct transcript from the recording done, its wordings will be more like those of spoken language rather than a written text.
-Hence we hope readers will be able to adjust themselves accordingly to understand its true meaning and intent better and a good way to do this is to listen to the recordings first before reading this transcript notes.
-For those who want to listen to the recording they can download the talk at this link:
+As these notes were compiled based on a direct transcript from the recording done, its text is aligned as closely as possible to his colloquial style of speech while delivering the talk.
+Hence, we hope readers will be able to adjust themselves accordingly to better understand its true meaning and intent better and a good way to do this is to listen to the recordings first before reading this transcript notes.